-"The Cuban Railway was the purest big enterprise I've ever heard about in North or South prise I've ever heard about in North or South or indirectly in influencing legislation or the people.
+"The Cuban Railway was the purest big enterprise I've ever heard about in North or South America.
+There was not one dollar spent directly or indirectly in influencing legislation or the people.
 Sir William relied upon the fact that he was supplying a desirable public utility.
-He was supplying a desirable public utility.
-He marged the company's interests with the community's, and went ahead, buying no man.
+He merged the company's interests with the community's, and went ahead, buying no man.
 There was one time I wondered if we could stick to Sir William's rule in this respect.
 However, we got through, holding to our principles.
 It was a fine and most rare side of a business of this sort, as creditable to the Cuban people as it was to Sir William."